RaoGopalK/M1_librarymanagementsystem_App/1_Requirements/README.md

 # Description
-* Description about my project
+* This project is about an App -

 # Requirements